American Dog Tick, Dermacentor variabilis (Say) (Arachnida: Ixodida: Ixodidae)

 Credit: Janice Carr, Center for Disease Control

 There are two stages of immature ticks: 6-legged larvae and 8-legged nymphs.
-Larvae are ~0.62 mm long and are yellow before blood-feeding and gray to black when engorged.
-Nymphs are about 0.9 mm long, and a pale, yellow-like brown before blood-feeding and become slate gray when engorged (Smith and Whitman 1992).
+Larvae are ~0.62 mm (.01 in) long and are yellow before blood-feeding and gray to black when engorged.
+Nymphs are about 0.9 mm (.04 in) long, and a pale, yellow-like brown before blood-feeding and become slate gray when engorged (Smith and Whitman 1992).
 Both stages of immature tick will have red markings near their eyes and will lack white coloration on the scutum (shield).
 Nymphs can be distinguished from adults by the lack of a genital opening.

 Figure 7.
 Relative sizes of American dog ticks, Dermacentor variabilis (Say), with male (left), female (center), nymph (right).